walshbr/introduction-to-text-analysis/data-cleaning/zotero.md

 The formula will vary slightly depending on the type of item you are citing, but, if we have a full metadata listing for each text, we could imagine a tool that would put fill in the metadata and format it to our recipe.
 We could imagine software that would spit out a bibliography for us.

-If you have ever used something like [easybib.com](https://www.easybib.com) to produce a bibliography, you have done exactly the process that I am describing.
+If you have ever used something like [easybib.com](https://www.easybib.com) to produce a bibliography, you have done exactly the process that we are describing.
 You fill in the metadata you want, and easybib spits out a citation.

 You might have felt like you were cheating when using a tool like this as a shortcut for your citations, but we're here to let you in on a secret.
 Your instructors rely on similar tools.
 If you think putting together a bibliography for your 5 page essay is irritating, imagine doing one for a 300 page book manuscript.
 And at the end of the process, your publisher decides that you have to use Chicago style \(footnotes\) rather than MLA \(in-text citations\).
 No one wants to do any of this manually.